 Update database statistics

-The amount and distribution of data in a database change over a specific period of time.
-To ensure the accuracy and performance of the query optimizer, you must update the database statistics on a regular basis.
+The amount and distribution of data in a database change over time.
+To ensure that the query optimizer generates accurate and efficient execution plans, you must update database statistics on a regular basis.

 Usage notes

 Updating database statistics may cause heavy I/O loads.
-To prevent service interruptions, we recommend that you perform the operation during off-peak hours.
+To prevent service interruptions, we recommend that you perform this operation during off-peak hours.

 Procedure